 Incidence of clinical relapses and gadolinium-enhancing lesions in MRI

-Number of relapses and of gadolinium enhancing lesions (presented as black dots for placebo, black squares for MSC-IV and triangles for MSC-IT) in each one of the patients in the three treatment subgroups (MSC-IT, MSC-IC and placebo) during both cycles (two 6-months periods).
+Number of relapses and gadolinium-enhancing lesions (presented as black dots for sham-treatment, black squares for MSC-IV, and triangles for MSC-IT) in each patient of the three treatment subgroups (MSC-IT, MSC-IV, and sham-treatment) during both cycles (two 6-month periods).
 (Pooled data from the two cycles of treatment).

 Cyc-1 = first cycle